paulocts/martini-odyssey-2026/hands_on/README.md

 ## Running jobs

 - Navigate to the relevant tutorial folder
+- Preparation can be done on the local machines
-- Submit jobs using: `sbatch submit.sh`
+- Submit jobs to ARIS HPC using: `sbatch submit.sh` *(ask for help if you need guidance on the `submit.sh` format)*

 ## 🧪 Software Environment